Sony’s main Android APIs all in one package

 - You can also change the look-and-feel of your Small App, with a custom background, themes and other layout options.

-Another substantial change to the Sony Add-on SDK relates to the target API level, which has now been updated to support the latest Android SDK level, which is API level 19 (Android 4.4, KitKat).
-The Sony Add-on SDK emulator is now also supporting that API level.
+Another substantial change in the latest release relates to the target API level, which has now been updated to support the latest Android SDK level, which is API level 19 (Android 4.4, KitKat).
+The emulator included now also supports that API level.

 Create innovative use cases and get more visibility

-The Sony Add-on SDK makes it possible for you to stand out from your competitors by creating truly innovative apps and use cases.
+The APIs included in the add-on SDK from Sony makes it possible for you to stand out from your competitors by creating truly innovative apps and use cases.
 In a lot of cases, you will also get better visibility as your app will be easily found by end users of the different devices and apps.
-Check out the API pages available from the Sony Add-on SDK overview page for more information on how you can get more visibility for your app.
+Check out the API pages available from the overview page for more information on how you can get more visibility for your app.

 Support for many devices

-The APIs available in the Sony Add-on SDK support a number of different devices.
+The available APIs support a number of different devices.
 The number of supported devices can however differ in between the APIs.
 Please see the Supported devices page for detailed information on what API is supporting what device.

 The Sony Add-on SDK comes with fully fledged code examples, an emulator and API references.
-Additionally, you can also download a full documentation package which will take you from A to Z of Sony Add-on SDK development.
+Additionally, you can also download a full documentation package which will take you from A to Z in your development.

 You can easily install the Sony Add-on SDK from the Android SDK Manager by following the instructions on the Install page.
 There you can also download the documentation kit.
 API references are available both online and in the documentation kit.